pvaret/SunsetSettings/README.md

 in a simple INI-like format.

-The settings can safely store arbitrary types, and can be structured in an arbitrarily deep hierarchy of subsections, which allows you to implement overrides per project, per folder, per user, etc.
+The settings can safely store arbitrary types, and can be structured in an arbitrarily deep hierarchy of layers, which allows you to implement overrides per project, per folder, per user, etc.

 It is mainly intended for software where the user can change settings on the